ai4immuno/ai4immuno.github.io/contribute.md

 We are creating a submission form to accept suggestions about new resources, papers, and/or case studies to feature on the website.

 ## Join the Discussion
-Make suggestions or ask questions directly on the [AI4Immuno Github Repo](https://github.com/ai4immuno/ai4immuno.github.io/discussions)
+Make suggestions or ask questions directly on the [AI4Immuno Github Repo](https://github.com/ai4immuno/ai4immuno.github.io/discussions) {: .label .label-blue}